 LSA 2019 student bursary awards

-We are delighted to announce we have awarded two bursaries for students to attend out LSA 2019 conference.
+We are delighted to announce we have awarded three bursaries for students to attend out LSA 2019 conference.

 Chris Russell, PhD Student, University of Worcester

 Paper title: Exploring the identity of people with dementia as they engage with the activities of community-based leisure and fitness centre.
 Implications for scholarship and practice

 Chris’s research explores how people with dementia perceive their identity as they adjust to the changes the syndrome brings.
 Specifically it seeks to understand more about how regular engagement in sport/ physical activity by people with dementia influences their sense of self.
 The research also offers insights into how society has conceptualised people it has traditionally positioned as passive and worthless.
 In contrast my findings, drawn from extensive engagement with people with dementia, advocate for a different understanding.
 One that highlights the strengths people retain, how aspiration and agency remain priorities, and the unique value their insights and experience can provide to the society that has marginalised them.

 Paper title: Critical reflections on the use of sport with youth social policy in remote Australian Indigenous communities